foxdonut/meiosis/README.md

 **Meiosis** is a library and an architecture pattern for dividing a web application into small, independent, manageable, and testable parts,
-_while letting you keep using the tools that you already love._
+_while letting you keep using the tools that you already love._ Meiosis manages the data flow and lets you choose whatever you like for rendering views.

 The key principles of Meiosis are:
 - remain small, with no dependencies, and simple, allowing you to build components with minimal